 The Southwest Corner of Australia is a wonderfully scenic spot that also harbors a few highly sought after species.
-Near Cape Leeuwin, we'll seek out the local Rock Parrot and keep a sharp eye out for the rare Hooded Plover, which nests at a few select beaches in this area.
+Near Cape Leeuwin or Hamelin Bay, we'll seek out the local Rock Parrot and keep a sharp eye out for the rare Hooded Plover, which nests at a few select beaches in this area.
 To the north, we'll likely visit Cape Naturaliste, where sea-watching can be productive.
+On our way back to Perth we will make a stop or two to seek out some shorebirds and Australian Fairy Tern.